chalice19/get_urls/README.md

 * **args**: with the current implementation we cannot really pass the arguments with URLs.
 A better solution would be to set them in the ConfigMap object for pods to read the URL from it.
 I would state one URL argument per job and execute several seperate jobs for seeral input URLs
 * **image**: to be able to use the image we built, it needs to be uploaded to a registry
-* **results**: we might want to implement the automated collection of reults since they will be spreaded among different logs
+* **results**: we might want to implement the automated collection of results since they will be spreaded among different logs